 Negativity Bias and Anxiety

-Negativity bias is an important mechanism for us to have, so that we can identify and deal with potential threats to our health and happiness.
-But we encounter negative circumstances all the time, and they’re not all equally worthy of our attention.
+Negativity bias is an essential mechanism for us to have.
+It helps us identify and deal with potential threats to our health and happiness.
+But we encounter unfavorable circumstances all the time, and they’re not all equally worthy of our attention.

-Some things really are dangerous or harmful to us, and are worth addressing right away.
-Others are less important, but are still worth looking into.
+Some things are indeed dangerous or potentially harmful and are worth addressing immediately.
+Others are less important but are still worth investigating.
 Still others we can ignore entirely.

 But our instincts don’t know that.

 When we let negativity bias take up an outsized place in our psyche, it contributes to a pattern of anxiety.
-If we don’t keep that negative voice in check somewhat, it gains too much power.
-It keeps us asking the question, “okay, what is the next bad thing I need to watch out for?”
+That negative voice gains too much power if we don’t keep it in check.
+It keeps us asking, “okay, what is the next bad thing I need to watch out for?”

-This feeds into unhealthy anxiety.
-It creates a subconscious belief that there is always something bad going on out there, and we always need to be on high alert.
-And as we’ve talked about before, your mind can always find either positive OR negative thoughts, depending on what you search for.
+This anxiety can become an unhealthy pattern.
+It creates a subconscious belief that there is always something wrong going on out there, and we always need to be on high alert.

 How Can You Avoid Negativity Bias?